KelvinC181/JJK_CI-Hackathon-1/README.md

 ### Wireframes

-- We create a rough outline of our positioning within MIRO.
+- We created a rough outline of our design within MIRO.
 We designed a desired state for MVP to demonstrate a target state for both the responsive and larger screen version of the page.
 The reasoning we took this approach was to allow us to begin coding as soon as possible, to then allow us to iterate our design once we had working code.

   Clicking the screenshot below will take you to the Miro board.